gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 ```

 This is overly conservative since there cannot be any races in this code since
-there aren't any further uses of the `Client` outside of `ClientAccount`'s
+`c` does not have any further uses outside of `ClientAccount`'s isolation domain
-isolation domain.
-If the language rules allowed the compiler to consider those
+once `c` has been transferred to `client`.
+If the language rules allowed the
-uses, this code would be valid and safe.
+compiler to consider the uses of `c`, this code could be proven as being race
+free and thus accepted by the compiler.

 ## Proposed solution

 To allow for code like the above to be written, we propose the introduction of a
 new flow sensitive SIL-analysis that considers the uses of non-`Sendable` values
 to determine if it is safe to send a non-`Sendable` value across an isolation
 domain boundary.
-To do this instead of reasoning about specific values, the pass
+To do this we reason about the uses of equivalence classes of
-reasons about "regions".
+values called "regions" instead of the uses of individual values.
+A "region" is

-A "region" is an equivalence class of non-`Sendable` values at a program point `p` where two
+an equivalence class of non-`Sendable` values at a program point `p` where two
 values `v1` and `v2` are considered to be in the same region at `p` if:

 1. `v1` and `v2` are reference types that /may alias/ each other.